-Figure 4a shows the current interchange design and environmental resources based on currently available geographic information systems (GIS) data and field reconnaissance.
-Figure 4b shows the same resources in relation to the Devlin Road extension.
+Figure 4 shows the current interchange design and environmental resources based on currently available geographic information systems (GIS) data and field reconnaissance.
 Table 1 summarizes the environmental studies conducted and documents the changes that have occurred in the project and its impacts within the current regulatory context.
-Table 2 quantifies and compares impacts reported in the vicinity of the Balls Ford Road interchange as presented in the SEIS with updated values for the current interchange design plus those for the Devlin Road extension.
+Table 2 quantifies and compares impacts reported in the vicinity of the Balls Ford Road interchange as presented in the SEIS with updated values for the current interchange design.
 A list of anticipated regulatory permits and authorizations for the project is provided in Table 3.

-Figure 4a.
-Environmental Resources within One Mile of the Interchange Area
+Figure 4.
+Environmental Resources within One Mile of the Project Area